Finding Hope: Self-Harm & Suicidal Ideation Treatment in Utah

 Creative arts and expressive therapies, such as art, music, and dance, offer powerful healing pathways for those struggling with suicidal ideation and self-harm by providing nonverbal ways to process and express emotions.
 These can reduce mental pain, build self-compassion, and promote emotional regulation by engaging the senses and fostering self-awareness.

-with frequent therapy sessions and small groups.
-Clients receive three individual therapy sessions weekly, more than the standard, ensuring more customized care and progress.
+Clients receive two individual therapy sessions per week, more than the standard, ensuring more personalized care and progress.

-ensures a safe environment that welcomes all gender identities and trained staff who are dedicated to promoting self-acceptance and providing all clients with the highest quality of care.
+We ensure a safe environment that welcomes all gender identities and trained staff who are dedicated to promoting self-acceptance and respect.

-nestled in the Wasatch Mountains, is an ideal sanctuary for healing.
-Recognized as a top provider in Utah for mental health care, we offer private rooms, meditation spaces, gardens, an on-site fitness center, and a biosound lounge to support all aspects of your recovery journey.
+We are recognized as a top provider in Utah for mental health care with private rooms, meditation spaces, gardens, an on-site fitness center, and biosound lounge.

 Yes, we accept most major insurance plans.
 Contact our admissions team to learn more about your plan and verify your benefits.